SrGnis/wikjote/README.md

 1. Wikjote reads de zim file and converts each html page into a simplified json representation.
 2. **NOT IMPLEMENTED YET** The resulting json goes trough a configurable pipeline where the data of each page is corrected, modified and structured.

 > The idea is that the conversion and postprocessing can be configured by config files and light python coding without needing to rebuild the package.
-This is not implemented yet but the conversion configuration **IS BEING WORKED ON**.
+This is not implemented yet but the conversion configuration is done.

 ## Installation